US, European leaders weigh reopening risks without a vaccine

 Houses of worship are beginning to look ahead to resumption of in-person services, with some eyeing that shift this month.
 But the challenges are steeper in states with ongoing public health restrictions.

-In Elgin, Ill., Northwest Bible Baptist Church had sought to welcome back worshipers on Sunday, preparing to scan people’s temperatures and purchasing protective equipment.
-But that was postponed after local authorities raised questions and the church is now in talks about parameters for holding future services.
+In Elgin, Illinois, Northwest Bible Baptist Church had sought to welcome back worshipers on Sunday, preparing to scan people’s temperatures and purchasing protective equipment.
+But that was postponed after local authorities raised questions.

 The church’s preparations were “more than what they’d had to do if they were at Home Depot or Lowe’s or Walmart,” said Jeremy Dys, a counsel at First Liberty Institute, the legal nonprofit representing Northwest Bible Baptist.
 “Somehow people going to church are incapable, it’s insinuated, of safely gathering.”

+Underscoring the tradeoffs involved in resuming such gatherings, officials in California’s Butte County announced Friday that a congregant had tested positive for the virus after attending a Mother’s Day church event that drew more than 180 people.

-Florida Gov. Ron DeSantis has suggested that early predictions were overblown, as he attempts to lure residents back to public life and help rebuild the state’s battered economy.
+Florida Gov. Ron DeSantis has suggested that early predictions were overblown.
 On Monday, Florida restaurants will be allowed to operate at 50% capacity, as can retail shops, museums and libraries.
-Gyms can also begin reopening.

 “I was so excited to be back in the water, and it just felt wonderful,” Walborsky said.

-New York Gov. Andrew Cuomo got tested for coronavirus on live television on Sunday as he announced plans to expand testing.
-Any New Yorkers experiencing flu-like symptoms or those returning to work as part of phased reopenings across the state can now get tested, Cuomo said.
+New York Gov. Andrew Cuomo got tested for the coronavirus on live television Sunday.
+Any New Yorkers experiencing flu-like symptoms or those returning to work can now get tested, Cuomo said.

 “We’re all talking about what is the spread of the virus when you increase economic activity.
 Well, how do you know what the spread of the virus is?
 Testing, testing, testing,” he said.